brianneisler/stutter/README.md

 Stutter's methods are capable of accepting type defintitions so that it knows what kind of data a function is meant to handle.
-This alerts you to problems when the wrong type of data is encountered or when a matching type signature cannot be found.
+This alerts you to problems when the wrong type of data is encountered or when a matching function signature cannot be found.

 ```js
 const add = fn(